bbauska/zombiePolitics/README.md

 He said they would also kick him and make him fall over, as he was wearing leg shackles and was unable to take large steps.
 He said the guards would fasten his handcuffs to the iso­lation cell door so he would be unable to sit down ....
-[He] said due to being kicked and beat­ en at the BCR he experienced chest pains and difiiculty with urination.”
+[He] said due to being kicked and beat­ en at the BCR he experienced chest pains and difiiculty with urination."
 The interrogations, abuse, and isolation daily proved so debilitating physically and mentally that jawad told military personnel at Bagram that he was contemplating suicide.
 What must be kept in mind is that this victim of illegal abuse and torture